 How do I schedule an appointment?

 Please call or email me (information to the right) to schedule your first appointment or to get more information.
 I currently have daytime and some evening hours available during the week.
-Limited weekend appointments may be available.
+Sessions are provided via a telehealth platform (video call) that meets HIPAA compliance requirements.

 Are services confidential?
 How do you keep my information private?

 You confidentiality and privacy are very important to me.
-My office is located in a large building that is home to many different businesses so no one will necessarily know you are there for counseling when you arrive if this is a concern to you.
-I can also direct you to a more private entrance to my office suite if you prefer.
-Your information is kept in a secure, locked location and by law I am required to keep your information confidential.
+I am required by law to keep your information private and confidential.
+The telehealth platform that I use is HIPAA compliant?.
 There are some limits to confidentiality that we will discuss in our first session but in general these include if you plan to harm yourself, harm someone else, or if child abuse/neglect is suspected.
 Again, your privacy is very important and we will discuss confidentiality limitations in detail in our first session.

-What specific types of counseling/therapy do you offer?
+What specific types of therapy do you offer?

 Currently I am accepting adolescents, individual adults, couples, and families.
 I am accepting children (13 years and under) on a case by case basis.
 I am trained in a variety of therapeutic approaches and techniques to address most concerns and I tend to use an eclectic approach in treatment.
 I am trained in EMDR (Eye Movement Desensitization and Reprocessing), an evidence based treatment of trauma and trauma related symptoms.
 If you are interested in this specific treatment method or any others please let me know and I will answer any questions you may have.